uday-sudo/Olauncher/README.md

 # Todo

 - [ ] Wall of widgets - An entire page dedicated to your favorite widgets, accessible via a simple swipe right gesture.
-Additionally, a weather widget is available on the home screen.
+Additionally, a weather widget is available on the home screen. (not minimal tho)
 - [ ] Interrupt - We gently interrupt you whenever you open a time-wasting app.
 It can greatly help you in reducing your screen time.
+- [x] Make it so that the icons actually work.
-- [ ] Icons on home screen
+- [x] Icons on home screen
 - [ ] Update links in app
-- [ ] List of Icons To Create
+- [x] List of Icons To Create
     - Music
     - Message
     - Mail